bahmi/InstaScraper/README.md

 ```

 ## How It Works
-When we run the scraper, it creates an instance of Chrome.
-After that, it opens the url of instagram.
-Then it locates
+- When we run the scraper, `webdriver.Chrome()` creates an instance of Chrome.
+It then opens the url of instagram.
-the login button and clicks on it to go to the next page.
+- Then `log_in()` locates the login button and clicks on it to go to the next page.
 It inputs the given username and password then submits the form.
-Sometimes a dialog box pops up after login, it closes that.
-Then, it input the target username into the search bar.
+- Sometimes a dialog box pops up after login, `close_dialog_box()` closes that.
+Then, `open_target_profile()` inputs the target username into the search bar.
-After the username is retrieved, it opens the target profile and gets the number of posts to calculate how many times it
+- After the username is retrieved, `open_target_profile()` opens the target profile and `scroll_down()` scrolls it down as it's a dynamically rendered page.
-has to scroll down as it's a dynamically rendered page.
-Once all the images has been loaded it grabs the page source and extracts
+- Once all the images has been loaded `download_photos()` grabs the page source and extracts the image urls from it.
-the image urls from it.
-Finally, it gets the images and saves them in the storage device.
+- Then, `download_photos()` downloads the images and saves them in the storage device.
+- Finally, `driver.close()` closes the chrome instance

 ## Challenges Encountered
 Although, I had worked with BeautifulSoup before, I didn't have any experience with Selenium Webdriver prior to this project.